12.04 server: GUI Desktop does not start when booting Amahi for the first time

 I didn't see anything documented anywhere about installing with only one drive initially.
 Did I miss this on the Wiki?
 Why is it "best" to do so?
 Just wondering.

-#3 Updated by bigfoot65 over 8 years ago
+#3 Updated by bigfoot65 about 9 years ago

 Good point and we need to revise the guidance.
 As for the drives, with Greyhole it works best if only the OS drive is connected.
 Otherwise there is risk the OS install will try to take over the other drives as well.